-619 Personal Finance and Investment - Sophomore, Junior, Senior - .5 credit/semester
+719 Personal Finance and Investment - Junior, Senior - .5 credit/semester

-This survey course gives students a basic understanding of budgeting, personal finance, and investment.
-Students will develop practical skills related to managing money and decision-making, such as buying a car, mortgaging a house, or taking out a student loan.
+This survey course gives students a basic understanding of goal setting, budgeting, personal finance, and investment, and insurance.
+Students will develop practical skills related to managing money and decision-making, such as buying a car, obtaining a mortgage for a house, or taking out a student loan.
 Students will also explore personal investment and long-term planning, including stocks, bonds, mutual funds, financial planning, and credit.
 Coursework will largely be through projects and larger assessments.
-This course can be part of a student's portfolio for the LSCHS Concentration in Global Business.